nicholashibberd/bouncing-vim/README.md

   - in terminal Vim press `F4` to mark the line, `F5` to evaluate
   - in Gvim press `Meta-m` to mark the line, `Meta-r` to evaluate

+### Miscellaneous options

+* Reduce the timeout required to recognize a command from 1000 ms (the default) to 350 ms.

+* Remove the comment symbols when joining lines with `J`.

+### Miscellaneous mappings

+* Map `<F1>` to `<Esc>` to avoid bringing up the help by mistake.

+* Map `jj` to `<Esc>`, a popular shortcut that allows some users to stay on the home row.

+* Toggle `paste` with `<F3>`, that disables all automatic indentation when pasting from the system clipboard.

+### Navigation

+* Arrows are fully enabled to accommodate users that have different styles of usage.

+* Moving between lines works by visible lines instead of actual lines (useful when wrap is enabled).

+* Home key
+  - pressing the home key will bring to the first non-blank character (like `^`)
+  - pressing again will bring to the first column (like `0`)
+  - after that it will toggle between the two positions

+A keycode fix is provided for this to work inside Tmux.

+### Mouse support

+Mouse features are fully enabled.

+### Anti-typo command aliases

+Some commands like `:w`, `:q` and similar have been aliased with the upper case version to account for common misspellings.

+### Last position in file

+Reopening a file the cursor will jump to the position where it was the last time the buffer was opened.

 ### Bubbling lines

 With `CTRL+ArrowUp` and `CTRL+ArrowDown` (single lines in normal mode,